 This revised version contains additional consequential amendments in relation with new 2.1.5 and corrections and additional provisions for RID transmitted by the OTIF secretariat.

-Recommendations

-Paragraph 8 After “ST/SG/AC.10/11/Rev.6”, insert “and Amend.1”.

 Chapter 1.1

-In Note 1, after “ST/SG/AC.10/11/Rev.6”, insert “and Amend.1”.
+[Consequential amendments should be added depending on the transport category assigned to the new entries in Table A.].

 Chapter 1.2

 1.2.1 In the definition of “Animal material”, replace “or animal foodstuffs” by “foodstuffs or feedstuffs derived from animals”.